 - Are you interested in more exotic pets, including fish, birds, reptiles – even tarantulas?
 Visit a pet store and take a look around.
 Ask questions.
 Read.
 Just do your research and make sure you thoroughly know what you’re getting into first.

--- Retirement traveling is the top retirement activity after work life no matter what your budget; or even if you don’t retire.
-These fun ideas will really get your imagination going.
+Traveling — Senior Citizen Travel — Traveling is the top retirement activity after work life no matter what your budget; or even if you don’t retire.
+I’ve traveled all over and have lots of valuable tips.

--- Check out this variety of specific senior activity ideas, including both indoor and outdoor.
+Fun Activities — Senior Activity Ideas — Check out this variety of senior activities for baby boomers, or those “of a certain age.”
+We include things for both indoors and outdoors.
 Easy to modify to fit special needs.

 It’s never too late to learn how to build kites.
 This site starts with a few very simple designs.
 Quick to make and proven to fly well in light winds.
 However, if the kite bug bites, you could spend years building and flying the more advanced designs found here!